 Electrification for decarbonisation of industry

-Vattenfall is forming industry partnerships to contribute to global climate goals.
+Vattenfall collaborates with industry through strategic partnerships and Power Purchase Agreements to contribute to global climate goals.

 Striking a balance between economic growth, social progress and climate change

-News on climate change is everywhere we turn.
-Meanwhile, demand for the materials, goods and services that represent the largest shares of CO2 emissions today continues to rise.
-Yet positive progress is happening.
-For example Vattenfall is forming partnerships with other sectors and businesses in all our markets to contribute to global climate goals.
+The challenge of climate change is no longer just a warning; it is a present-day reality.
+Meanwhile, the demand for materials, goods and services that account for the largest proportion of CO2 emissions continues to rise.
+However, positive progress is being made.
+For example, Vattenfall is forming strategic partnerships with other sectors and businesses, and provides long-term Power Purchase Agreements (PPAs) for industry partners in all our markets, to contribute to global climate goals.

 The broader picture